 Common Limitations of Brainstorming Include:

-When managed correctly, brainstorming remains one of the most effective techniques for generating ideas, improving teamwork, and creating stronger action plans.
+When managed correctly, brainstorming remains one of the most effective methods for generating ideas and supporting stronger action plans.

 How to Make Brainstorming More Reliable